-Solstice Canyon is an easy 2-mile hike in the hills of Malibu that takes you to a small waterfall and a collection of ruins.
-It is an excellent way to get the blood moving, while also seeing some pretty unique sites at the same time.
+Solstice Canyon is an easy 2 mile hike in the Malibu hills that takes you to a small waterfall and a collection of ruins.
+It is an excellent way to get the blood moving, while also seeing some pretty unique sights at the same time.
 I got a chance to revisit this spot in 2017, and it was just as fun as I remembered; it is one of the better easy hikes in Los Angeles County.
 Get all the information on it below.

 - 2 miles round trip

 - Parking can fill up early on the weekends